gill-gemini/Salesforce-Client-App/README.md

 * **Type of Files Supported**

-  Only txt files are supported.
+  Only txt files are supported. .txt , .csv and .xml extensions are supported.

 * **Banned Words Document**